History of Lion's Mane

 Annanda Organics offers a Lion's Mane Extract which provides maximum potency and benefit from this amazing mushroom.

-This article or the benefits of lion is not intended to diagnose, treat, cure or prevent any disease or medical conditions.
+This article or the international journal of medicinal mushrooms is not intended to diagnose, treat, cure or prevent any disease or medical conditions and has not been rated by the food and drug administration FDA.